-Stepping into Pompeii is both eerie and amazing.
+Stepping into Pompeii is both eerie and enchanting.

 Rows of identical houses are connected by stone slabs, spaced out just enough for Roman chariots to plow through.
 In fact, you’ll still see what looks like chariot or wagon wheel tracks throughout the city.
 As if they plowed through just yesterday.